 NMH Rates Template v4 (Period covered – 01/04/2017 to 31/03/2018)

 NSCD is committed to promoting mental health and wellbeing.
 The Health & Wellbeing Coordinator oversees our wellbeing offer which provides various types of in house and external NHS and private professional support.
-Good mental health is essential in order for students to get the most from their training and our quick access triage service will see any student who needs emotional support within a week.
+Good mental health is essential in order for students to get the most from their training and our quick access triage service will see any student who needs emotional support within two weeks.

 The School has an injury rehabilitation provision to help students better understand and recover from injury and/or, prevent them from developing chronic injuries.
 Along with in-house Injury Support Sessions, Integrative Bodywork classes and gym area, the School works in collaboration with local osteopathy, physiotherapy, acupuncture and massage providers.
 All students are provided with guidance on nutrition and fitness.
 We also offer help and support in finding a local GP and other NHS services.